Tamirucode/react-todoitem/README.md

 ## How to use todolist app

-    In this version, first the user need to create an account using sign up form.
+ - In this version, first the user need to create an account by using sign up form.

     Once an account is created, they need to login with their password and username.
 Afterthat, the user can see top left navbar link

-    there is a button addtodolist, then click that button, they will greet with blank forms fill out todolist, next they click create button
+    there is a button addtodolist, then click that button, they will greet with blank form need to fill out todolist, after they completed, click the create button

-    take them a new blank form used for to create todoitem, after they finished fill out form click save and go back to ToDoItem navlink , they need
+    which takes them a new blank form used for to create todoitem, after they finished fill out the form click save and go back to ToDoItem navlink, they need

     to open this page to see their created todoitem.

 ## Features